xinzhan/core-services.en/help/interface/t-crs-usecase.md

 ---
-description: Learn how to create the customer attribute source and upload it to the Adobe Experience Cloud.
+description: Learn how to create the Customer Attribute source and upload it to the Adobe Experience Cloud.
 keywords: Customer Attributes;core services
 solution: Experience Cloud
-title: Create a customer attribute source and upload the data file
+title: Create a Customer Attribute source and upload the data file
 uuid: 53dca789-9a91-4385-839d-c9d1aa36b9be
 feature: Customer Attributes
 topic: Administration